-World Health Organization unveils plan for distributing coronavirus vaccine
+World Health Organization unveils plan for distributing coronavirus vaccine, urges cooperation

 The critics argue that distribution should be focused on benefiting people, limiting harm, prioritizing the disadvantaged and showing equal moral concern for all individuals.

-The WHO and its partners are struggling to get rich countries to participate.
+Since the WHO and its partners are struggling to get rich countries to participate.
 Promising vaccines for 3 percent of each country’s population is meant to encourage them to sign on.

 “It’s a very pragmatic and expedient way of trying to put forward a simple plan and will not ignite a food fight among different member states in the first phase,” said J. Stephen Morrison, director of the Global Health Policy Center at the Center for Strategic and International Studies.